albertonavasg/pmod-oled-rgb/README.md

 <br>

-In the block diagram, we can see the ZYNQ Processing System connected though AXI interface to 2 screen IP blocks.
+In the block diagram, we can see the ZYNQ Processing System connected through AXI interface to 2 `screen` IP blocks.
 The physical output ports of the screen IP are the PMOD and 2 LEDs (which show ON_OFF_STATUS).

 We can generate the bitstream and after that export the hardware platform (a file with .xsa extension).